Know everything about CAT 2023: Application Form, Registration Date, Admit Card, Exam Dates, Result

 - The candidates belonging to SC/ST/PWD category need to score a minimum of 45% in bachelor’s or any discipline from a recognized institute or university.

 1. Candidates in the final year: Candidates with “promotion/pass” instead of “award of marks” certificates in any of the last two years of the bachelor’s program can enter the “Promotion or Pass” option in the application form.
-This will allow the candidate to complete & submit the CAT 2022 application form despite the requirements of minimum eligibility criteria (45% and 50% [or equivalent CGPA] respectively).
-This eligibility relaxation is also applicable to those final year students with an “award” of marks.
+This will allow the candidate to complete & submit the CAT 2023 application form despite the requirements of minimum eligibility criteria (45% and 50% [or equivalent CGPA] respectively).
+This eligibility relaxation is also applicable to those final-year students with an “award” of marks.

-This exception is available only to candidates who are completing the bachelor’s degree this year or are in the final year bachelor’s programme (graduation years – 2021 and 2022)
+This exception is available only to candidates who are completing the bachelor’s degree this year or are in the final year bachelor’s program (graduation years – 2022 and 2023)

-2. Candidates graduated in 2021 and 2022: Due to the implementation of point 1, and considering that there could be different evaluation patterns adopted by different universities across the country due to the covid-19 pandemic, the CAT Committee has decided to remove the minimum percentage of marks (45% and 50% [or equivalent CGPA] respectively) for appearing for the CAT 2022 exam.
+2. Candidates graduated in 2021 and 2023: Due to the implementation of point 1, and considering that there could be different evaluation patterns adopted by different universities across the country due to the COVID-19 pandemic, the CAT Committee has decided to remove the minimum percentage of marks (45% and 50% [or equivalent CGPA] respectively) for appearing for the CAT 2023 exam.

 As per the legal requirements, 15% of the seats are reserved for Scheduled Caste (SC) candidates, 7.5% for Scheduled Tribe (ST) candidates, 27% for Other Backward Classes candidates belonging to the “Non-Creamy” layer (NC-OBC), up to 10% for Economically Weaker Sections (EWS) candidates and 5% for Persons with Benchmark Disabilities (PwD).